School of Mathematical Sciences

 University of Adelaide

 Office of the Deputy Vice-Chancellor (Research)

 Geometry lies at the core of modern mathematics with deep and wide

 implications in all other mathematical disciplines.
 In the last decade

 there has been an extraordinary confluence of ideas in mathematics and

 theoretical physics brought about by pioneering discoveries in geometry

 and analysis.
 Geometry pervades modern technology (medical imaging and

 information security being two well known examples).

-A University Research Centre and the research arm of the Discipline of Pure Mathematics in the School of Mathematical Sciences, the Institute for Geometry and its Applications (IGA) was founded on the 7th of November 1996, in recognition of the strong group of researchers in geometry and its applications at Adelaide, with its inaugural director being Professor Michael Eastwood (Federation Fellow, MSI, ANU).
+A University Research Centre and the research arm of the Discipline of Pure Mathematics in the School of Mathematical Sciences, the Institute for Geometry and its Applications (IGA) was founded on the 7th of November 1996, in recognition of the strong group of researchers in geometry and its applications at Adelaide, with its inaugural director being Professor Michael Eastwood (MSI, ANU).
 The IGA organises symposia, workshops, instructional schools and regular seminars.
 The IGA also provides collaborative opportunities to promote research in geometry.